bbc/vc2_conformance/docs/source/user_guide/limitations.rst

     generated to test this esoteric case, however, since this it is unlikely to be used in practice.

-**Concatenated sequences**
-    All test cases consist of a single VC-2 sequence.
-Streams consisting of several sequences (10.3) are not tested.
-This is due to each stream being considered a separately decodable entity with no state shared between them.

 **Auxiliary data-units**
     Auxiliary data units (10.4.4) are not tested.
 This is because the contents of such units are not defined by the VC-2 standard and so in the event that